ScrapeGraphAI/docusaurus-docs/docs/Graphs/script_creator_graph.md

-# 🏡 Script generator graph
+# 🏡 ScriptCreatorGraph

 ## Introduction
-This is a graph that as output it a scraper script
+The `ScriptCreatorGraph` class defines a scraping pipeline for generating web scraping scripts.

+The implementation of the class is in this [link](https://github.com/VinciGit00/Scrapegraph-ai/blob/main/scrapegraphai/graphs/script_creator_graph.py).

 ## Usage
 ```python
 """